-The Audit Committee will retain as part of its records, any complaints or concerns for a period of no less than seven years.
-The Audit Committee will keep a written record of all such reports or inquiries and make quarterly reports on any ongoing investigation which will include steps taken to satisfactorily address each complaint.
+The Audit Committee will retain as part of its records, any complaints or concerns for no less than seven years.
+The Audit Committee will keep a written record of all such reports or inquiries and make quarterly reports on any ongoing investigation, which will include steps taken to satisfactorily address each complaint.